Platekun/bz-def/README.md

 ~~~~

 ## How to use:
-Since this replaces the connector editor, you will need to suply the required information in a JSON file called `bzconfig.json`, and should be placed on the executing folder.
+This replaces the connector editor, that means you will need to suply the required information (authdata and actions) in a JSON file called `bzconfig.json`.
+That file should be placed on the executing folder.

-Tip: Some properties should not be longer than one word:
-* The connector's name should be either TitleCased or camelCased.
+### Notes:
-* The connector's auth properties' name should be either TitleCased or camelCased.
+* The connector's name and the connector's auth properties' must be either TitleCased or camelCased.
-* The connector's actions' name should be dash-cased.
+* The connector's actions' name must be dash-cased.

 ### `bzconfig.json` structure:
 ~~~~